Gab990/linear-background-gradient-generator/README.md

 # linear-background-gradient-generator
 Created by #Gab990

-A Linear Background gradient generator with CSS code output and additional features:
+A lightweight Linear Background gradient generator with the following features:

-2 colours to pick
+-2 colours to pick <br>
-Instant feedback on change
+-Instant feedback on change <br>
-Ability to set linear gradient direction
+-Ability to set linear gradient direction <br>
-Randomise option
+-Randomise option <br>
-CSS code output so the background can be copied
+-CSS code output so the background can be copied <br>